Kern Community College District

-Romeo previously held positions with the Greater Bakersfield Chamber of Commerce as Manager of Governmental Affairs, Community Resources Manager with the California Department of Corrections and Rehabilitation, and Field Representative for former Kern County First District Supervisor Jon McQuiston.
-A lifelong resident of Delano and an alumnus of Bakersfield College, Mr. Agbalog brings a wealth of board experience to KCCD, including currently serving as a Civil Service Commissioner for the County of Kern, and previous board positions with the Delano Union School District, the foundation board for Bakersfield College’s Delano Campus, and the Bakersfield College Foundation Board representing the Delano Center.
+Romeo previously held positions with the Greater Bakersfield Chamber of Commerce as Manager of Governmental Affairs, Community Resources Manager with the California Department of Corrections and Rehabilitation, and Field Representative for a member of the Kern County Board of Supervisors.
+A lifelong resident of Delano and an alumnus of Bakersfield College, Agbalog has a wealth of board and governance experience, and a long history of community service ranging from Civil Service Commissioner for the County of Kern, and having held previous board positions with the Delano Union School District, the Foundation Board for Bakersfield College’s Delano Campus Center, and the Bakersfield College Foundation.

 Mr. Carter represents the Area I service area and was elected in November 2014.
 As a Bakersfield native, Mr. Carter attended local schools including Bakersfield College.
 He has had a forty-two year career as a developer and homebuilder, as well as owned and operated two real estate companies, a mortgage, and an escrow company.
 Mr. Carter is owner and co-founder of the Bakersfield Music Hall of Fame.
 He also serves on the boards of the Alliance Against Family Violence, and the Bakersfield Homeless Center.

 Christina Scrivner has spent most of her life working in, representing, and advocating for the area she represents on the KCCD Board of Trustees.
 Her work in marketing, philanthropy, and serving on the Tehachapi City Council have allowed her to build relationships across the East Kern sector that have fueled her sense of collaboration and mission.